Labeeb1234/amr/README.md

 ### Velocity PID Tuning and Main Lower Layer Setup

 - **PID Controller**:
-  - **PID tuning scripts** are used to optimize the velocity control of the robot.
+  - **PID tuning scripts** are used to optimize the velocity control of the PGDC-Motors used for the actuation.
   - The parameters for the PID controller are adjusted to fine-tune the movement accuracy and responsiveness of the AMR.
   - The default firmware package was taken and stripped down to remove unnecessary components, focusing on our specific PID-tuning needs.
     - [Link to PID tuning script](https://github.com/Labeeb1234/amr/tree/main/AMR_Hardware/PID_tuning)